Alessandro Cadario is an Italian conductor known for his refined,

 victims of the mafia, and conducted Mozart’s Don Giovanni.

-In the past season he returned at Teatro Filarmonico conducting the
+In the 2022-23 season he returned at Teatro Filarmonico conducting the

 Orchestra of Arena di Verona, he made his debut at Rome Opera Theatre in